gtcx-protocol/gtcx-ecosystem-agile/README.md

 ##### Product narratives (who it’s for, what it solves, how it feels)
 - **ANISA — Cultural Intelligence (field‑first)**
   A cooperative lead opens the VIA app to register a new site.
-Before any photo or coordinate is taken, ANISA whispers the local terms that build trust, the questions to ask, and the proof to capture (“include the co‑op board stamp; take a wide shot of the entrance; avoid market‑day crowding at noon”).
-During capture it flags risks (“vendor IDs don’t match roster”) and suggests phrasing that de‑escalates (“ask for the lot book, not the receipt”).
-The guidance is saved alongside the artifacts so when TradePass and GeoTag submit to CRX, the evidence reads correctly the first time—less back‑and‑forth, fewer rejections.
+Before capture, ANISA supplies concise prompts: key terms to use, questions to confirm, and the exact proof to collect (e.g., co‑op board stamp, entrance wide shot).
+During capture it flags risks (e.g., vendor IDs don’t match roster) and proposes clear phrasing.
+Guidance is saved with the artifacts so when TradePass and GeoTag submit to CRX, the evidence is complete on first pass—less rework, fewer rejections.
   In short: ANISA improves the human layer so the technical layer (TradePass, GeoTag, VaultMark) lands cleanly.

 - **PANX — Verification (not a protocol)**